 EUROPEAN HISTORY - AP (HONORS) - This course, taught on a first-year college level, is offered to prepare participants for the Advanced Placement examination in European History.
 The program is designed to provide extensive and demanding challenges for the student and therefore places a high premium on individual initiative and achievement.
 This course is aligned with the expectations of the College Board, and emphasizes relevant factual knowledge deployed in conjunction with a focus on Historical Reasoning Skills, including, but not limited to, causation, comparison, and continuity and change.
 Activities include a wide variety of reading and writing assignments related to the period covering from the European Renaissance to the present.
-This full-term course is open to juniors and seniors, and enrollment is determined by district placement criteria.
 Summer assignments may be part of this course.
-Every student enrolled in European History AP is expected to take the AP exam in May.
+Every student enrolled in EUROPEAN HISTORY AP is expected to take the AP exam in May.
+This is a full-term course and enrollment is determined by district placement criteria.
+Grade level(s): 11-12.